rixx/books.rixx.de/data/reviews/madeline-miller/the-song-of-achilles/index.md

 Circe was okayish, this is the second chance I was giving Miller before deciding that her access to myths doesn't match mine.
 I liked Achilles more than Circe, but part of that is that I'm a sucker for the pairing.
 I didn't like the depiction of Patroclus too much, and both felt oddly pale to me.
 I know it's the current poster child of queer readership and TikTok in particular, but … ehh.
-It's alright, I guess.
+It's alright.

 Could be I'm just unfairly harsh because Logue's War Music has set unreasonable standards, though.